West Virginia Sen. Jim Justice agrees to pay nearly $5.2 million in overdue personal taxes

 Justice had a fortune estimated at $1.9 billion last decade by Forbes magazine, which stripped his billionaire title in 2021, when Justice's worth had dwindled to an estimated $513 million.
 Earlier this year, Forbes estimated that Justice's net worth had disintegrated to "less than zero" due to liabilities that far exceeded assets.

-A spokesperson for Justice's office didn't immediate respond to an email seeking comment Tuesday.
+A spokesperson for Justice's office didn't immediately respond to an email seeking comment Tuesday.

 Justice still has other financial challenges to work out.